wladradchenko/wunjo.wladradchenko.ru/tests/README.md

 not how well a model writes.
 It has a chat template, which matters: the server is started with `--jinja` and a model without one does not load.

+## Carrying a thing and finding it are different questions

+`check_identity.py` asks whether the icon theme is in the bundle.
+`check_launch.py` asks whether the application can find it.
+The first passed while the second would have failed, and that gap cost a release.

+Qt searches for icon themes only in the directories its platform theme names, and the Cocoa one names none â€” there is no XDG icon directory on macOS.
+So the theme shipped correctly, every file present, and the search list held exactly one entry: ":/icons", the Qt resource.
+The theme sat on disk beside it, unread.

+An application in that state has no icons at all.
+Every lookup falls through to the platform icon engine, which resolves names as SF Symbols, and AppKit aborts inside NSImageSymbolRepProvider at the first symbol it cannot draw.
+From the shipped build: 158 lookups, 158 misses, 53 answered by SF Symbols, dead on the first new project.

+The application answers this about itself through `--setup-report`, because nothing outside it can: the files are all in the right place either way.

 ## Why check_socket.py exists

 The editor listens on a socket whose path comes from